-With the foundation now starting to take shape, Bob Davie enters his third season as coach at New Mexico.
+With the foundation now starting to take shape, Bob Davie enters his fourth season as coach at New Mexico.

 The 2013 Lobos continued to represent Davie's hard-nosed mentality.
 Rushing the football again was the team's calling card on offense.
 UNM ended Air Force's 14-year Mountain West reign -- since the league's inception in 1999 -- as conference rushing champion in 2013.
 The Lobos' 308.8-yard average per game ranked fourth nationally.